Moutazbaaj/ESP32-Smart-Rover/README.md

  }
 }
 ```
-> just chnge the name of the collor :
+> just change the name of the collor :
  ```ccp
 Example:
   leds[LED_FRONT_LEFT]     = CRGB::White;